 A great example is the first clinical trial presented on the lung page.
 9 of 10 patients with lung cancer tested positive for the altered sugar marker.
 At the same time the test identified 15 patients believed to not have cancer.
 However on the follow up these patients were found to have lung cancer THE IMPORTANCE AND IMPLICATIONS OF THESE RESULTS CANNOT BE OVERSTATED!

 People have not changed, and so our published, peer-reviewed clinical trial results are still very valid.
 That said, like any other technology, a cancer screening technology can become obsolete when a more accurate technology is discovered and tested.

 We are unaware of any Imaging technique (CTs or mammograms etc.) that have been as accurate in detecting risk of early-stage tumors.
 This makes sense, because creating an accurate image is difficult when a mass is small, as is often the case with early-stage tumors.

 Likewise, DNA and RNA screening technologies have challenges finding Stage 1 cancers.
 Due to the size of early-stage tumors, the amount of DNA or RNA fragments present in the blood is usually much less, thereby making detection that much harder.

 For example, one of the leading DNA technologies called GRAIL found 39% of Stage 1 cancers.
 Another test called Thrive found 27.1% to 31.1% of cancers using DNA and protein markers in the blood.
-See the INVEST page for links to these study results.
+See the slide deck on the INVEST page for links to these study results.